 Processing

-MODIS data used in Task 1 (remote sensing climatology of Maricopa County) was utilized and therefore went through the same processing.
+The processed MODIS data used in Task 1 (remote sensing climatology of Maricopa County) were also utilized for Task 2.
 On top of that, we calculated census tract surface temperature averages for each clipped MODIS image in RStudio using a census tract shapefile (Appendix 1).
-These surface temperatures were converted into celsius (C).
-Landsat 8 images were downloaded, converted into ‘.tif’ files and covered an area specified by a cluster analysis of our MODIS surface temperature data.
+These surface temperatures were converted into degrees celsius (C).
+Landsat 8 images were downloaded, converted into ‘.tif’ files, and covered an area specified by a cluster analysis of our MODIS surface temperature data.
 If the cluster analysis went beyond the bounds of the Landsat 8 image, we mosaicked multiple images.
 Anomalous day temperature values from the weather station data were exported as a ‘.csv’ format and stacked appropriately for analysis in RStudio.

 Analysis

 Temperature anomaly dates were isolated with the weather station data by running a script in Matlab to separate all days with a maximum temperature above 104°F (313.15 K).
-We then ran a Python script to convert the dates into julian day and year format to then delete MODIS images not in this specified date file (Appendix 1).
+We then ran a Python script to convert the dates into Julian day and year format to then delete MODIS images not in this specified date file (Appendix 1).
 Before performing analyses on clusters and measures of central tendencies between days, we executed a chi-squared contingency table test for association where the variables tested for association were month (May – September) and year (2005 – 2014) and the count data compared was extreme heat days within each month for every year.
 Once this association was established, we performed a nearest neighbor analysis (by Ripley’s K function with L-transform) in RStudio for census tract average surface temperature on the hottest 30% of census tracts on all anomalous days.
-A threshold of 30% was chosen based on a t-test comparing the top census tracts to the overall average, where 30% yeilded a significant result (p = 0.03, α = 0.05).
+A threshold of 30% was chosen based on a t-test comparing the top census tracts to the overall average, where 30% yielded a significant result (p = 0.03, α = 0.05).
 We then explored variations in measures of central tendency.
 A series of One-Way ANOVAs were performed in RStudio to compare how the average surface temperature values of the top 30% census tracts on each day compared on extreme heat days throughout the season and between years, where temperature is the independent variable and the months of extreme heat days are the levels.
 Of averages deemed significantly different, a post-hoc Tukey’s Honestly Significant Difference (HSD) test was performed to determine which hot days were statistically significant.
 These dates further provided options for analysis with finer resolution data of Landsat 8.

 After the MODIS cluster analysis, we downscaled to examine Landsat images matching dates of interest (chosen based on clustering patterns and average comparisons).
 We performed the same cluster analysis but using census block averages to refine the spatial resolution and the same One-way ANOVA.

-As a final test of the anomalies we looked at the duration of an extreme heat event in number of days.
-As a statistical test, we considered the duration as count data and we therefore used another chi-squared test for association.
+As a final test of the anomalies, we looked at the duration of an extreme heat event in number of days.
+As a statistical test, we considered the duration as count data, and we therefore used another chi-squared test for association.

 Task 3: Model Predictions for Current State of Resource Use